elizabeth-trotter/rockpaperscissorgame/README.md

 > **Comment(s):** The design is very clean.
 Both the CPU and player vs player mode are functional.
 I think the patterns at the bottom and the solid icons are a nice addition as well.
 The only problem I can find is when I restart the game, the page takes a while to load up.
 Overall good job.

 **Issues Resolved:**
-- Added "Loading..." text to signify to user that the game is restaring and the restart click was confirmed :white_check_mark: *1/19/24 2:20 pm*
+- Added "Loading..." text to signify to user that the game is restarting and the button click was confirmed :white_check_mark: *1/19/24 2:20 pm*

 ---